NickREdwards/urlshortener/README.md

     * Saves on space
     * Easier to index
     * Allows for a potential change of host in the future
+* Shortened URL resolution endpoint is separated from the API (/r/)
+    * Shorter URL
+    * Separation of concerns
+    * Easier to capture and route the traffic; may help with monitoring in the future
 * Access to a shortened URL is logged in-process
     * While this may degrade performance of URL resolution, it is necessary without having a messaging system in place for guaranteed delivery/eventual consistency
     * Access logs are not indexed as I am prioritizing write performance over read performance